MKL-NET/MKL.NET/README.md

 ## MKL.NET.Matrix

 - Performance and memory optimised matrix algebra library.
-- Scale and Transpose deferred and unlikely to result in allocations.
+- Scale and Transpose deferred and unlikely to result in allocations (MKL can perform these together for +, *).
 - ArrayPool underlying memory model using IDisposable and Finalizers.
 - Future optimisations likely include bespoke ArrayPool, Pinned Object Heap, and pinning optimisations.